Lie Group Decompositions for Equivariant Neural Networks: Background

-Every locally compact $G$ has a left (right) nonzero Radon measure $\mu_G$ such that $\mu_G(gB) = \mu_G(B)$ ($\mu_G(Bg) = \mu_G(B)$) for any Borel subset $B \subseteq G$ and $g \in G$. $\mu_G$ is called the left (right) \emph{Haar measure} of $G$ and it is unique up to multiplicative constants.
-A canonical example is the case $G = (\sR^{n}, +)$ in which case $\mu_{G}$ is the Lebesgue measure.
+Every locally compact group $G$ has a left (right) \emph{invariant} Radon measure $\mu_{G}$ called the left (right) \emph{Haar measure} of $G$.
+A canonical example is the translation group $G = (\sR^{n}, +)$ for which $\mu_{G}$ is the Lebesgue measure.
 The Haar measure allows for $G$-invariant integration to be realized, and for the group convolution to be defined.
-The invariance property can be easier to state without Borel sets if we define the functional $\lambda_{\mu_{G}}: L^{1}(G) \to \sR$ given by:
+To state the invariance property of $\mu_{G}$, define the functional $\lambda_{\mu_{G}}$: